Danixd12/WoolCrafts/README.md

-# WoolCrafts - Crea tus crafteos personalizados de forma facil!
+# WoolCrafts - Create your own custom crafts the easy way!

 *This api was created with the purpose of facilitating the creation of custom crafters for your server, by supporting the crafting of items using other previously customized items..*

 Any errors when using this API should be reported to the creator, dani33y, in his discord.

-# Guía
+# How to use

 First we will install it by including it in our project.
 We can use maven or gradle.